greenfieldt/SBTutorial/tutorial.md

 }
 ```

-## News Card Component
+## Create Component

 Ok, we have access to all the data we could ever need so let's get
 back to StoryBook and try to create the situation we just talked about
 in a Component Driven Development way.
+We will start by creating our

-### Create a new news card component
+NewsCardComponent.

 `ng g component newscard`

 Our NewsCard is starting life as a very simple thing.
 It will take